 The faculty at the College of Nursing will prepare you for a fulfilling career in practice, education and research.
 We are at the forefront of new ventures in nursing education.

-Melanie K Kalman, PhD, CNS
+Melanie K Kalman, PhD, RN

 - Professor of College of Nursing

 - BS: SUNY Upstate Medical University, CNS- Adult Health

 - MS: SUNY Upstate Medical University, CNS- Adult Health

 - PhD: University of Colorado Health Science Center, 2000, Nursing

 - Adolescent Women; End of Life Care

 Link to PubMed (Opens new window.
 Close the PubMed window to return to this page.)

 Cardiovascular disease and women, Adolescent Women; End of Life Care